GMontaque/project1-st-nazaire-raid/README.md

 **Navigation Bar**

-- this appears on all 3 pages and is identical, it contains a full navigation bar and a logo which is the Combined Operations Shoulder Patch, the navigation bar is fully responsive and has a mobile version which appears when the screen size is the correct width.
-Iin the navigation bar there are links to the home page, gallery and media page.
+- This appears on all 3 pages and is identical, it contains a full navigation bar and a logo which is the Combined Operations Shoulder Patch, the navigation bar is fully responsive and has a mobile version which appears when the screen size is the correct width.
+In the navigation bar, there are links to the home page, gallery and media page.
-- Using the naviatation bar the user can navigate all 3 pages, the logo is also a navigation link, when clicked on it send the user back to the home page.
+- Using the navigation bar the user can navigate all 3 pages, the logo is also a navigation link, and when clicked on it sends the user back to the home page.

 ![Nav Bar](assets/images/navbar-mockup.PNG)
 ![Mobile Nav Bar](assets/images/mobile-navbar-mockup.PNG)

-**The landing page image**
+**Landing Page Image**

 - This is the first page the user sees when clicking on the website
 - The user is greeted by a navigation bar, a hero image with a text overlay and the title of the webiste